-Since the university and business core classes are already waived for students pursuing the Bachelor of Science in Accounting, transfer credit is not an option.
-To earn an online Bachelor of Science in Accounting through Auburn, students are required to complete 30 unique semester hours in accounting at Auburn University.
+Since the university and business core classes are already waived for students pursuing the Bachelor of Science in Business Administration - Accountancy, transfer credit is not an option.
+To earn an online Bachelor of Science in Business Administration - Accountancy through Auburn, students are required to complete 30 unique semester hours in accounting at Auburn University.

 9. Can I audit a class?

 Auditing of online courses is not available at this time.

 Andee Hodo, Assistant Director of Online Accounting Programs, serves as the Academic Advisor for all undergraduate online accounting students.
 She will work with you on your plan of study, course registration and educational goals.